Joe Biden’s Campaign Is ‘Single-Handedly’ Sustained By ‘Free Media’ Coverage, Says Nando Vila

-During a recent segment of the progressive news show The Young Turks — available on YouTube — hosts Cenk Uygur, John Iadarola, and Nando Vila covered Andrew Yang’s recent $10-million fundraising haul and the mainstream media’s choice to ignore it, which The Inquisitr previously reported.
+During a recent segment of the progressive news show The Young Turks — available on YouTube — hosts Cenk Uygur, John Iadarola, and Nando Vila covered Andrew Yang’s recent $10 million fundraising haul and the mainstream media’s choice to ignore it, which The Inquisitr previously reported.
 The trio discussed their belief that the snub is rooted in the mainstream media’s “disdain” for outsider campaigns like Yang’s and suggested that he represents a threat to their establishment.

 In one part, Villa also touched on the large amount of media coverage Joe Biden’s campaign has been getting during his run and suggests that it’s responsible for his high polling numbers.